VendaTech/chef-cookbook-ssl/README.md

     Commands:
-      autosign             Search for CSRs and sign them with the given CA help                 Display global or [command] help documentation. issue                Issue an ad hoc certificate
+      autosign             Search for CSRs and sign them with the given CA gencrl               Generate a Certificate Revocation List from revoked certificates help                 Display global or [command] help documentation. issue                Issue an ad hoc certificate
       makeca               Creates a new CA
-      search               Searches for outstanding CSRs
+      revoke               Revoke a certificate for the given HOSTNAME search               Searches for outstanding CSRs
       sign                 Search for the given CSR by name and provide a signed certificate